Keyboard shortcuts

 5privacyPolicystringLegacyCompatPer-call override of [spend] privacy_policy.
 See the mapping below.

-privacyPolicy accepts every zcashd policy name and maps it onto zecd's four-rung ladder:
+privacyPolicy accepts every zcashd policy name and maps it onto zecd's five-rung ladder:

 ValueEffect in zecd

-FullPrivacyNo shielded leak: a transparent recipient is -8 up front, and a proposal that crosses the Sapling/Orchard turnstile is rejected.
+FullPrivacyNo shielded leak: a transparent recipient is -8 up front, and a proposal that crosses a turnstile between two shielded pools is rejected (Sapling, Orchard and Ironwood are three distinct pools).

 AllowRevealedAmountsTurnstile crossing allowed (reveals the amount).
 A transparent recipient is still -8.